 Millennials engage with brands far more extensively than older generations and expect their values to be reflected in the brands they purchase.
 They experience the world in a cross-media, cross-device way, using mobile technology as the preferred method of communicating.

-Millennials want value (fair price for the quality as well as getting good “deals”), relevant information (since they are exposed to and influenced by a wide network of people and experiences), and authenticity (honesty and transparency).
-They want to know that as a vendor, you will collaborate with them, are socially responsible and easy to work with digitally and physically.
+Millennials want value (a fair price for the quality as well as getting good “deals”), relevant information (since they are exposed to and influenced by a wide network of people and experiences), and authenticity (honesty and transparency).
+They want to know that as a vendor, you will collaborate with them, are socially responsible, and be easy to work with digitally and physically.

 Learning from the Millennials

 Yes, the Millennials are disrupting and changing everything about business – how and where people work, learn, communicate and make buying decisions – not just for their generation, but also for society as a whole.
 While there are many differences that are best acknowledged and learned from, there are also far more similarities between Millennials and the older generations than anyone initially considered.